Cliff Bennett and the Rebel Rousers: Afterwards

 Bennett went on to be part of Toe Fat, whilst Chas Hodges (keyboards) and Mick Burt became Chas & Dave with Dave Peacock.
-After Toe Fat disbanded, two of their members (Ken Hensley and Lee Kerslake) joined Uriah Heep,.
+After Toe Fat disbanded, two of their members (Ken Hensley and Lee Kerslake) joined Uriah Heep.
 Bennett was asked to join them but declined.
 He was also considered for the lead vocalist position in Blood, Sweat & Tears when David Clayton-Thomas left in the early 1970s, but once again turned the position down.

 Bennett released a solo album, Rebellion, in 1971 but he was unable to rekindle his success of the previous decade.
-Between 1975 and 1976 he was the vocalist for a band called Shanghai, which released two albums.
+Between 1975 and 1976, he was the vocalist for a band called Shanghai, which released two albums.
 Other members included Mick Green (guitar), Chuck Bedford (vocals, harmonica, 1974–75), Pete Kircher (drums, vocals), Mike Le Main (bass, keyboards, 1974–75), Brian Alterman (guitar, 1975–76) and Pat King (bass, 1975–76).
-In the late 1970s, Bennett retired from the music industry to go into shipping.
+In the late 1970s, Bennett retired from the music industry to go into shipping, but returned to music in the 2000s, issuing the album Loud And Clear in 2002, followed by Nearly Retired in 2009.

-In 1988, English guitarist Mark Lundquist reformed The Rebel Rousers.
+In 1988, English guitarist Mark Lundquist reformed the Rebel Rousers.
 He functioned as both band leader and manager until 1996.
-More recently, Lundquist has toured alongside Mike d'Abo, Chris Farlowe, Zoot Money, Maggie Bell, Screaming Lord Sutch, The Manfreds, Steve Ellis and New Amen Corner.
+More recently, Lundquist has toured alongside Mike d'Abo, Chris Farlowe, Zoot Money, Maggie Bell, Screaming Lord Sutch, the Manfreds, Steve Ellis and New Amen Corner.